hashicorp/terraform-provider-azurerm/website/docs/r/storage_account_static_website.html.markdown

 The following arguments are supported:

-* `storage_account_id` - (Required) The ID of the Storage Account to set Queue Properties on.
+* `storage_account_id` - (Required) The ID of the Storage Account to set Static Website  on.
 Changing this forces a new resource to be created.

 * `error_404_document` - (Optional) The absolute path to a custom webpage that should be used when a request is made which does not correspond to an existing file.